astronomer/astronomer-cosmos/docs/configuration/parsing-methods.rst

 - ``dbt_ls``.
 Parses a dbt project directory using the ``dbt ls`` command.
 - ``custom``.
 Uses Cosmos' custom dbt parser, which extracts dependencies from your dbt's model code.

+The ``dbt_manifest`` and ``dbt_ls`` methods use dbt directly to parse your project.
+This means that they will respect your ``dbt_project.yml`` file and any other dbt configuration you have set up.

+On the other hand, the ``custom`` method uses Cosmos' own dbt parser.
+This parser is not as robust as dbt's, so it's recommended that you use one of the other methods if possible.

 ``automatic``
 -------------